skruczek/aerospike-linqpad-driver/docs/blogs/AutoValues.md

 ![A screenshot of a computer Description automatically generated](media/ca64e7f2ad49b1195eaae3f3e179b3ab.png)

-You can find additional examples in the [LINQPad sample folder](https://github.com/aerospike-community/aerospike-linqpad-driver/tree/main/linqpad-samples/Cloud).
+Additional examples are included in the [LINQPad sample folder](https://github.com/aerospike-community/aerospike-linqpad-driver/tree/main/linqpad-samples/Cloud).

 Below is an example of “drilling” into several different sub-collections finding all invoices for a certain song track resulting in a collection of customers.
 You can find this example in the “[CDT-Json-Docs](https://github.com/aerospike-community/aerospike-linqpad-driver/blob/main/linqpad-samples/Native/CDT-Json-Docs.linq)” sample LINQPad script.